ZackAkil/Java-Script-signal-wand-optimisation/README.md

 If the total number of signals is 2 and Calvin can use his magic wand only once, then what is the expected waiting time at the signals when Calvin optimally walks from his home to school?

 ## Code usage
-By running the optimalWandUse function will output the average travel times for all values of the "wand use threshold" from 1 to 80 and show the minimum values.
+Running the optimalWandUse function will output the average travel times for all values of the "wand use threshold" from 1 to 80 and show the minimum values.

 ### Example code
 ```javascript